 - PatExam Engine testing application allows you to review practice exam questions over and over again.
 There's a topic review of over 40 tested topics that allows you to hone in on your weak areas.
 And there's also a timed, simulated test exam environment.
 All your scores are tracked in the tracking center.

 - Everything is completely updated for the currently tested version of the MPEP (8th Edition, Revision 9) plus the America Invents Act (AIA).
 It has all been written and edited by registered patent practitioners so you can rest assured the people behind this course have actually taken the exam and immersed themselves in this material.

 - You will also receive a 12-part customizable lesson plan.
 If you complete one lesson each week, you will be prepared in about 12 weeks.

 - And you will receive access to the Patent Law Career Toolkit to help you find a job, create a winning resume, prepare for interviews and develop a full career plan.

-Enrollment in this online course is for 12-months and is currently $497.
+Enrollment in this online course is for 12-months.
 Learn more and enroll.

 Patent Bar Exam